dazdaz/cloudrun-job-ffmpeg-nvenc/README.md

 resulted in ~30 megapixel/s.

 After re-archictecting this, we now read the file from a GCS bucket, transcode in memory and write the output file to the target GCS bucket.
 We're now achieving ~300 megapixel/s resulting in 0.59 seconds to transcode our test file.
+Your mileage may vary ...

 You may want to modify this code to encode a large batch of files, each time that a Cloud Run job instance is deployed.

-Right now, we're just encoding one file, to show you how this works.

 ---